-While substance abuse in the workplace can sometimes be tough to spot, a few signs might indicate a problem.
-The National Council on Alcoholism and Drug Dependence state that changes in attendance, such as tardiness, taking long lunches, or missing work altogether, are significant signs that something might be wrong in an employee’s personal life.
+While substance abuse in the workplace can sometimes be tricky to spot, a few signs might indicate a problem.
+The National Council on Alcoholism and Drug Dependence states that changes in attendance, such as tardiness, taking long lunches, or missing work altogether, are significant signs that something might be wrong in an employee’s personal life.

 Other signs an employee might have a substance abuse problem include paranoia, exhaustion, decreased productivity, and low quality of work.
-You and your employees must know to keep an eye out for these signs so that a potential problem can be spotted before it becomes a severe issue.
+You and your employees must be aware of these signs so that potential problems can be identified before they become severe issues.

-Symptoms such as slurred speech, glassy eyes, erratic behavior, or sluggishness indicate that an employee might be under the influence in the workplace.
-Make sure all employees know what to watch out for so they can report this behavior immediately, as an intoxicated worker is a safety concern.
+Symptoms such as slurred speech, glassy eyes, erratic behavior, or sluggishness may indicate that an employee is under the influence in the workplace.
+Ensure all employees are aware of the potential hazards so they can report any suspicious behavior immediately, as an intoxicated worker poses a significant safety concern.

 Employees should feel comfortable coming to you or another supervisor if they suspect a coworker is abusing substances.
-Likewise, the offending employee should feel comfortable reaching out for help if they need it.
-Make it known that although substance abuse in the workplace is not tolerated, you’re willing to work with a troubled employees to get them the help they need if they ask for it.
+Likewise, the offending employee should feel comfortable reaching out for help when needed.
+Make it known that although substance abuse in the workplace is not tolerated, you’re willing to work with troubled employees to get them the help they need if they ask for it.

 Stress the importance of reporting erratic or unusual behavior in your workplace.
 Many employees might shy away from talking to you about their suspicions for fear of jeopardizing a coworker’s job.
 However, an employee with a substance abuse problem is an accident waiting to happen, whether on the job or off.
 It’s in everyone’s best interest that the issue is solved.